What we built

 Convert per-source positional audio into First-Order Ambisonic (AmbiX or FuMa).
 Generic playback for any speaker rig.

 Build a full ambisonic mix from panel-positioned sources.
-The way Surface Forge derives a venue-agnostic master from the content's spatial layout.
+How a venue-agnostic master gets derived from the content's own spatial layout.

 Write the production-grade object-based audio file.
 Atmos-grade pipeline, compatible with any venue engine that reads ADM BW64.